Package 'gratis'

 length

-length of series to generate
+Length of each series to generate.

 nseries

-number of series to generate
+Number of series to generate.

 ...